flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 !!! tip "The lower the speed, the harder it will be to have a full down lock of the gear, especially for the main gear.
 Doing steep turns to increase the load of the plane can be quite effective to help the gears to lock into place."

-!!! warning "Don't rush the handle turning!"
+!!! warning "Don't rush the handle turning"
     The lower the speed, the slower doors will open due to smaller aerodynamic forces.
 Turning the handle too fast might cause the gears to hit the doors that have not yet fully opened.
 Always wait 3 to 5 seconds between handle turns.

 !!! warning "Before Using Gravity Extension"